Back | Home | Aller à version française

 2B.
 The evolutionary pressures of straightening on the hominid brain

 2C.
 A cerebral anatomy expressing globalization.
-The hypothesis of the prolonged foetalisation (neoteny).
+The hypothesis of the prolonged foetalization (neoteny).
 Brain and evolution.
-The brain as destiny and side
+The brain as destiny and choice

 Chapter 2 - AN ENDOTROPIC BRAIN